 When you apply for a SIN, you will receive a receipt of application which must be forwarded to Faculty Relations along with a copy of your work permit.
 This information will enable UBC to appoint you and issue your employee ID#, which is required for access to the UBC library and other campus services.
 For more information on obtaining a SIN and where to apply, please refer to the Service Canada website.

-Your monthly earnings are paid in two installments: on the 15th and the last day of every month.
-If you have a Canadian bank account, you must arrange for your paycheque to be deposited directly into the account by completing a Payroll Direct Deposit form.
+Your monthly earnings are paid in Canadian dollars in two installments: on the 15th and the last day of every month.
+You must arrange for your paycheque to be deposited directly into the account by completing a Payroll Direct Deposit form.
 If deposit arrangements have not been made prior to your first paycheque, you will need to pick up your paycheque from Payroll in person with photo identification.

-UBC Vancouver Payroll is located on the 3rd floor of the General Services Administration Building, 2075 Wesbrook Mall.
+UBC Vancouver Payroll is located on the 5th floor of the TEF3 Building, 6190 Agronomy Road.
 For directions please use our Wayfinding at UBC site.
 Information on Canadian banks is also available on this site.
 If you have questions about your paycheque, please contact your service representative in Payroll (based on the first letter of your surname):

 While at UBC, any earnings received are considered Canadian income, unless otherwise indicated by Canada Revenue Agency (CRA) in writing prior to arrival.